My-Epitech-Organisation/RoboCar/src/collector/README.md

 - `fov`: Field of view in degrees (1-180)
 - `nbRay`: Number of raycasts (1-50)

+> **Important for Neural Network Training**: The number of raycasts (`nbRay`) defined in this configuration file determines the input dimension of your neural network.
+Your model architecture must be compatible with this value.
+When training a neural network, ensure that the input layer can accept exactly this number of raycast values.

 ## Data Output

 ### File Location